-ISSS provides immigration advising and services, including the processing of immigration paperwork, to more than 1,500 international students and scholars.
-The office works with admission units, schools, and departments to generate documentation needed to bring nonimmigrant students and scholars to the U.S. Further, ISSS keeps abreast of the regulations pertaining to international students and scholars in accordance with the Department of Homeland Security (Bureau of Citizenship and Immigration Services) and the Department of State.
-ISSS coordinates semiannual orientation programs for students and ongoing orientations for scholars, who arrive throughout the year.
+ISSS provides immigration advising and services, including the processing of immigration paperwork, to more than 1,952 international students and scholars.
+The office works with admission units, schools, and departments to generate documentation needed to bring nonimmigrant students and scholars to the U.S. Further, ISSS keeps abreast of the regulations pertaining to international students and scholars in accordance with the Departments of Homeland Security and State.
+ISSS advising staff are available to support students' and scholars' requests through email, phone calls, daily walk-in hours (1:30-3:30 p.m., Monday-Friday), and private appointments.
+ISSS puts a strong emphasis on providing employment workshops to inform international students about professional development and employment options while enrolled and after graduation.
+The office conducts Curricular Practical Training (CPT) workshops every ten days, Optional Practical Training (OPT) workshops every ten days, and Academic